katlogic/darkscript/README.md

 ### 4. Asynchronous

-Grammar: add '!' to the end of the function
+Grammar: add '!' to the end of the function name

 Input: